 Joined 2019

 Ann was born in England and finished her education in Western Australia.
-After moving to the United States she began her career as a computer programmer in San Francisco.
+After moving to the United States, she began her career as a computer programmer in San Francisco.
 Ann moved to Eugene in 1973 as a faculty wife at the UO.
 Her career at the UO spanned 18 years before retirement as a Director for Development with the Central Development office.

-Upon retirement she and husband Wayne Musgrove, retired president of Musgrove Family Mortuaries, made a gift to create a vocal scholarship at the School of Music.
+Upon retirement, she and husband Wayne Musgrove, retired president of Musgrove Family Mortuaries, made a gift to create a vocal scholarship at the School of Music.
 Thanks to friends and colleagues the gift became an endowment.

 Ann has two children.
-Son, Christopher Lamon, graduated from the UO in 1992 with a degree in Political Science and is executive with Kimberly Clark.
+Son, Christopher Lamon, graduated from the UO in 1992 with a degree in Political Science and is an executive with Kimberly Clark.
 Daughter resides in Washington state.

 Ann is a strong champion for the SOM opera program and attends the performances of her scholarship students whenever possible.
-She is also most interested in the progress of opera in Eugene having attended the first Eugene Opera performance in 1973 and later serving on the Eugene Opera Board of Directors.
+She is also most interested in the progress of opera in Eugene, having attended the first Eugene Opera performance in 1973 and later serving on the Eugene Opera Board of Directors.

-Joined 2022
+Joined 2024

 Natalie Guistina Newlove